pathminder/pathminder.github.io/_races/gnomes.md

 ## Gnome Racial Traits

 - **+2 Constitution, +2 Charisma, --2 Strength:** Gnomes are physically weak but surprisingly hardy, and their attitude makes them naturally agreeable.
-- **Small:** Gnomes are Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a --1 penalty to their Combat Maneuver Bonus and Combat Maneuver Defense, and a +4 size bonus on Stealth checks.
+- **Small:** Gnomes are Small creatures and gain a +1 size bonus to their AC, a +1 size bonus on attack rolls, a --1 penalty to their Combat Maneuver Bonus and Combat Maneuver Defense, and a +4 size bonus on [Stealth](/skills/stealth/) checks.
 - **Slow Speed:** Gnomes have a base speed of 20 feet.
 - **Low-Light Vision:** Gnomes can see twice as far as humans in conditions of dim light.
 See Additional Rules.
 - **Defensive Training:** Gnomes get a +4 dodge bonus to AC against monsters of the giant type.
 - **Gnome Magic:** Gnomes add +1 to the DC of any saving throws against illusion spells that they cast.
 Gnomes with a Charisma of 11 or higher also gain the following spell-like abilities: 1/day---[*dancing lights*](/spells/dancing-lights/), [*ghost sound*](/spells/ghost-sound/), [*prestidigitation*](/spells/prestidigitation/), and [*speak with animals*](/spells/speak-with-animals/).
 The caster level for these effects is equal to the gnome's level.
 The DC for these spells is equal to 10 + the spell's level + the gnome's Charisma modifier.
 - **Hatred:** Gnomes receive a +1 bonus on attack rolls against humanoid creatures of the reptilian and goblinoid subtypes due to special training against these hated foes.
 - **Illusion Resistance:** Gnomes get a +2 racial saving throw bonus against illusion spells or effects.
-- **Keen Senses:** Gnomes receive a +2 racial bonus on Perception skill checks.
+- **Keen Senses:** Gnomes receive a +2 racial bonus on [Perception](/skills/perception/) skill checks.
-- **Obsessive:** Gnomes receive a +2 racial bonus on a Craft or Profession skill of their choice.
+- **Obsessive:** Gnomes receive a +2 racial bonus on a [Craft](/skills/craft/) or [Profession](/skills/profession/) skill of their choice.
 - **Weapon Familiarity:** Gnomes treat any weapon with the word "gnome" in its name as a martial weapon.
 - **Languages:** Gnomes begin play speaking Common, Gnome, and Sylvan.
 Gnomes with high Intelligence scores can choose from the following: Draconic, Dwarven, Elven, Giant, Goblin, and Orc.

 ## Alternate Racial Traits

 The following racial traits may be selected instead of standard gnome racial traits.
+Consult your GM before selecting any of these new options.

 **Academician:** Some gnomes are more academically inclined than their kin.
-Gnomes with this racial trait gain a +2 bonus on any single Knowledge skill.
+Gnomes with this racial trait gain a +2 bonus on any single [Knowledge](/skills/knowledge/) skill.
 This racial trait replaces the obsessive racial trait.

 **Bond to the Land:** Some gnomes have strong ties to specific kinds of terrain, as a holdover from their fey origins.
 These gnomes gain a +2 dodge bonus to AC when in a specific terrain type selected from the ranger list of favored terrains.
 This choice is made at character creation, and cannot be changed.
 This racial trait replaces defensive training and hatred.